danchoi/soywiki/README.markdown

 `[target]` is the name of the file that contains the wiki page you're targeting.
 Press `TAB` for autocompletion help.

-Executing these commands will open the target page (if it isn't open already) in a split window and insert or append the selected text into it.
-They also replace the text you selected in the original wiki page with a link to the target page.
+These commands will open the target page (if it isn't open already) in a split window and insert or append the selected text into it.
+If the target page doesn't exist, it will be created.

-TODO

-Add append
+These commands will also replace the text you selected in the original wiki page with a wiki-link to the target page.

+You should be able to run all these commands using shortcuts:

+* `:SYI`
+* `:SYA`
+* `:SYDI`
+* `:SYDA`

 ## Revision history and distributed workflows